 The Chairman of the Audit and Risk Management Committee is independent.
-There are 3 members of this committee, with a majority of the directors independent, as required by Recommendation 4.1.
+There are 3 members of this committee, all of which are independent since the appointment of V A Davies to the committee on 1 December 2015, thereby satisfying Recommendation 4.1.
 All members of the Audit and Risk Management Committee are financially literate and collectively have an appropriate understanding of the property industry.